RevPar vs EBITDA – The Business Case for Influencers

 Following this, Marriott’s stock over the past year has risen more than 36%; IHG’s stock is up more than 20%.
 They are doing something right: they have embraced influencer marketing full on.

-If you ask any Wall Street analyst brands exhibit their worth by driving RevPar (revenue per available room); and owners derive wealth from growing EBITDA (earnings before interest, taxes, depreciation, and amortisation) and net operating income.
+If you ask any Wall Street analyst, they can tell you that brands exhibit their worth by driving RevPar (revenue per available room); and owners derive wealth from growing EBITDA (earnings before interest, taxes, depreciation, and amortisation) and net operating income.
 The latter derives from the ability to fully maximise debt financing options and be able to service that debt by the revenues generated from the hotel.

 Hotel companies using an asset-light approach are therefore often fee-heavy businesses, generating revenue from percentages paid by hotel owners to use their flags, marketing, distribution and loyalty programs.